-Students are provided with intervention through our Reading Recovery program, are challenged to be extended across the year through differentiation of the Curriculum and through the literacy and numeracy activities which are planned at each year level.
+Students are provided with intervention through our MSL learning approach, are challenged to be extended across the year through differentiation of the Curriculum and through the literacy and numeracy activities which are planned at each year level.
 This occurs by involving our students with a variety of flexible groupings, with inbuilt opportunities for enrichment for every child and continuous and fluid planning by our teachers.
 Each area of the school has extra staff to assist with and participate in the various groupings to reduce class sizes and teach to a child’s point of need.

 Opportunities are provided to our students which are designed to support and enhance the schools Authentic Units of Inquiry.
 Students are engaged in tasks which stimulate, encourage and support critical thinking at all levels.

 A significant feature of the Curriculum are our Specialist Programs which operate for all classes on a weekly basis; Science, Physical Education, The Arts - Music, The Arts - Visual Arts, Mandarin (LOTE) through Immersion of the Arts .